This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Measurements & Design

-Above you see the first sketch/layout of the Siesta garden, a thoughtful division of space around the main house and pool.
-Curious how we design gardens like this?
-Discover our process and methods on the Landscape design page.
+Above, you see the initial sketch/layout of the Siesta garden, a thoughtful division of space around the house and pool.
+Curious about how we design gardens like this?
+Explore our methods and process on the Landscape Design page.

 Planting

-The planting palette was chosen specifically for shade tolerance and low water needs.
-All plants are selected for their adaptability and visual harmony in a shaded, layered garden space, such as Nispero, Lemon, Ricino and Eucalyptus.
+The planting palette was chosen for shade tolerance and low water needs.
+Each plant is selected for its adaptability and visual harmony in shaded, layered garden environments, including Nispero, Lemon, Ricino and Eucalyptus.

 Budget

-This garden was planned with the natural rhythm of the seasons in mind.
-Because there was time for the plants to grow and establish gradually, we were able to use young trees and smaller plants, a budget-friendly choice that allowed the garden to mature beautifully over two years.
-Here’s a breakdown of the main cost components that made this garden transformation possible.
+This garden was planned with respect for the natural rhythm of the seasons.
+Because we allowed time for the plants to grow and establish gradually, we were able to use younger trees and smaller plants, a budget-conscious choice that enabled the garden to mature elegantly over two years.

 visual_website_prices_siesta

-No heavy machinery was needed, except for a crane truck used to deliver soil to higher areas efficiently, with only minimal additional cost.
+No heavy machinery was needed, except for a crane truck used to deliver soil to elevated zones, which involved only minimal additional cost.

 Timeline

-Below you’ll find the full timeline of this project, from the first meeting and design steps to the garden works and the start of ongoing maintenance.
-A clear overview of how we turn ideas into living landscapes.
+Below is the full timeline of the project, from the first meeting and design phases to the garden construction and the beginning of ongoing maintenance.
+Explore how we bring vision to life.

 The Siesta Garden